MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-create-rule-package.md

 2. Choose **EDM sensitive info types** and **Create EDM sensitive info type** to open the sensitive info type configuration wizard.

-3. Choose **Choose an existing EDM schema** and choose the schema you created in steps 2-6 from the list.
+3. Choose **Choose an existing EDM schema** and choose the schema you created in [Create the schema for exact data match based sensitive information types](sit-get-started-exact-data-match-create-schema.md#create-the-schema-for-exact-data-match-based-sensitive-information-types).

 4. Choose **Next** and choose **Create pattern**.

 5. Choose the **Confidence level** and **Primary element**.
-To learn more about confidence levels, see [Fundamental parts of a sensitive information type](sensitive-information-type-learn-about.md#fundamental-parts-of-a-sensitive-information-type).
+To learn more about confidence levels, see [Learn about sensitive information types](sensitive-information-type-learn-about.md#learn-about-sensitive-information-types).

-6. Choose the **Primary element's sensitive info type** to associate it with.
+6. Choose the **Primary element's sensitive info type** to associate it with to define what text in the document will be compared with all the values in the primary element field.
 See [Sensitive Information Type Entity Definitions](sensitive-information-type-entity-definitions.md) to learn more about the available sensitive information types.

+> [!IMPORTANT]
+> Select a sensitive information type that closely matches the format of the content you want to find.
+Selecting a sensitive information type that matches unnecessary content, like one that matches all text strings, or all numbers can cause excessive load in the system which could result in sensitive information being missed.
+See the Best Practices section in the Introduction to Exact Data Matching article in this documentation for recommendations in selecting a sensitive information type to use here.

+7. Choose your **Supporting elements** and match options.

-7. Choose **Done**.
+7. Choose **Done** and **Next**.

 8. Choose your desired **Confidence level and character proximity**.
-This will be the default value for the whole EDM sensitive info type
+This will be the default value for the whole EDM sensitive info type.

 9. Choose **Create pattern** if you want to create additional patterns for your EDM sensitive info type.